jorritfolmer/puppet-splunk/README.md

   Optional.
 Used to point to a Splunk deployment server

+#### `ds_intermediate`

+  Optional.
+Used to configure the deployment server as a deploymentclient.
+  This is useful if you want to retain one central deployment server instead of multiple, for example one for each DMZ.
+Defaults to undef.

+#### `phonehomeintervalinsec`

+  Optional.
+Unsed to configure the phonehomeinterval of the deploymentclient.
+  Defaults to undef.

 #### `sslcompatibility`

   Optional.
 Used to configure the SSL compatibility level as defined by